Suffolk Photography Course 2

 Suffolk Coast Photography Course

 The coast of Suffolk has much to offer the photographer.
 Similar to Norfolk it’s a land of big skies, remote beaches, weathered boats and beach huts.
 There’s enough photographic potential to keep the beginner to photography and the more experienced photographer occupied for months.
 On this course we will visit at least three photographic locations which will hopefully give you an introduction to this inspiring landscape.
 The day begins with all course attendees meeting at a pre-arranged point.
-Transport between the different photographic locations is not included but Steve (who is fully-vaccinated against Covid-19) is happy to car-share if you wish.
+Transport between the different photographic locations is not included but Steve is happy to car-share if you wish.
 He will be driving a seven-seater people carrier.
 However, if you prefer to use your own car throughout the day, the photographic locations are close to each other and this does not involve driving long distances.

 The number of students on this photography course are limited to five participants to allow plenty of time for individual tuition, which makes this course suitable for all levels of ability.
 If you are a beginner the first thing we will do is get you away from automatic mode so you can begin to master your camera controls.
 If you have a greater level of knowledge we will look at gaining a higher level of technical skill.

-The meeting point for this digital photography course is normally Southwold.
-Here we will be taking pictures of the famous beach huts, pier and waves crashing against the coastal sea defences.
+During the morning we will be taking pictures of the famous beach huts, pier and waves crashing against the coastal sea defences.
 This is a good location for teaching the creative use of shutter speed, composition and creative use of focal length.

 After photographing Southwold it’s time to change the pace and take in the peace and quiet of Dunwich Forest and Common.
 Dunwich Forest in particular is a great place for observing how available light affects the subject you are photographing.